-Glasgow International Airport is located 8 miles west of Glasgow city centre.
+Glasgow International Airport is located in Paisley, Renfrewshire, which is 9.9 miles west of Glasgow city centre.

-It is the second busiest airport in Scotland, after Edinburgh Airport, and the eighth busiest airport in the United Kingdom.
+It is the second busiest airport in Scotland, after Edinburgh Airport, and the ninth busiest airport in the United Kingdom.

 View Larger Map